za/tango_with_django_book/chapters/bootstrap.rst

 	</body>
 	</html>

 The reason to add them here is so that the page can load up faster.
+The browser concentrates on rendering the elements of the webpage, and once this has been completed, the JavaScript files are loaded.

 Structuring the Base Template .............................